sabio-engineering/cookbook-dvelp/handbook/information-security/physical-and-environmental-security.md

 ### Security of equipment and assets off-premises

 We often work in public places.
-This because:
+This is because:

 * some members of our team work remotely from shared office spaces
 * we travel regularly to meet our clients and can work in transit